Joss Lynam: Legacy

 Irish climber and chair of the Irish Upland Forum, Frank Nugent, referred to Joss Lynam as "one of the most significant people in Irish mountaineering" and that Lynam was also "... one of the few Irish climbers to be known internationally".
-His international reach in his mountaineering inspiration to other climbers was as a result of his sheer passion and involvement in a variety of different mountaineering groups.
-His expertise and inspiration are seen from him being the founding member of the Irish Mountaineering Club in 1948.
-Joss Lynam had a significant impact on mountaineering through this Club with Bill Perrot as he ensured the club was of a mixed group and allowed for anyone to join, which was somewhat unorthodox at this time as many English and international clubs were male only.
+He was a founding member of the Irish Mountaineering Club in 1948.
+Lynam had a significant impact on mountaineering through this club with Bill Perrot as he ensured the club was of a mixed group and allowed for anyone to join, which was somewhat unorthodox at this time as many English and international clubs were male only.

 Lynam played a key role in the development for adventure sports in Ireland, and was a chairperson of the Association for Adventure Sports.
-Lynam was also the initiator in helping create the network of waymarked trails across Ireland, being chair of the National Waymarked Ways Advisory Committee (1984-2007), which extended over 2,000 miles on more than 30 routes.
+Lynam was also the initiator in helping create the network of waymarked trails across Ireland, being chair of the National Waymarked Ways Advisory Committee (1984–2007), which extended over 2,000 miles on more than 30 routes.